FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 # Collaborative 2461-70/2482-40 Fall 2017 Final Project

 ## Back Story: Build Your Own Linux.
-Hello World.

 During Week 10 of CSCI 2461-70 and CSCI 2482-40, after significant discussion all students enrolled in these classes unanimiously decided to join efforts and chose as a Collaborative Class Final Project **building their own Specialized Linux distribution** based on Debian Linux and the Elive project.
 CSI 2461-70 is focusing on educational components of Linux, and CSCI 2482-40 is focusing on Incident Handling and Disaster Recovery components.